 Sec.
-17 PLAYER ELIGIBILITY/ROSTERS: In all programs a team roster must be entered into the Official SPA Online Roster System by the team manager/representative prior to the applicable roster cut-off date for that tournament.
+16 PLAYER ELIGIBILITY/ROSTERS: A team roster must be entered into the Official SPA Online Roster System by the team manager/representative prior to the applicable roster cut-off date for that tournament.
 Entry into the SPA on-line roster system does NOT guarantee or attest to the eligibility of players.
 This responsibility resides with the team manager.
 Team managers or their authorized representatives may log into the Official SPA Online Roster System at www.softballspa.com.
 Rosters must be signed by all players at each tournament prior to participation in the tournament.
 Hand-written or typed rosters will not be accepted at the tournament in lieu of the on-line roster submission.

 Sec.
-18 SPA OFFICIAL ROSTER: All teams are required to have an official roster entered into the Official SPA Online Roster System 14 days prior to any SPA play.
-A team may have no more than 20 players on its roster, and not more than 3 of those may have Player Ratings that are higher than the team's current classification regardless of age.
-No player with a Player Rating that is more than one step higher than their team's current classification may participate with that team.
+17 SPA OFFICIAL ROSTER: All teams are required to have an official roster entered into the Official SPA Online Roster System 14 days prior to any SPA play.
+A team may have no more than 20 players on its roster.
 A player may not be on more than two rosters at any given time.
 Players may not participate on more than two World Tournament rosters in the calendar year.